JoshuaHabif/TextualDataPredictiveAnalytics/README.md

 ## Definitions

-We use the following definitions:
+I use the following definitions:

-- Precision = fraction of instances where we correctly declared i out of all the instances where we declared i.
-We take the mean of all precisions to get a final precision value.
+- Precision = fraction of instances where the model correctly declared i out of all the instances where it declared i.
+I take the mean of all precisions to get a final precision value.

-- Recall = fraction of instances where we correctly declared i out of all of the cases where the true state of the instance is i.
+- Recall = fraction of instances where the model correctly declared i out of all of the cases where the true state of the instance is i.